 This is especially true if you have been diagnosed with both substances abuse as well as another co-occurring mental health or medical disorders.
 Although these disorders tend to occur at the same time in many cases, it is possible to overcome them.
 To be able to do so, you will have to go through a highly integrated dual diagnosis treatment program.

-Lifeskills Inc Metcalfe County Office is a facility in Edmonton, KY providing services in and around Metcalfe County.
+Lifeskills Inc Metcalfe County Office is a rehab center providing services in and around Metcalfe County.

 They provide a wide range of services, settings and treatment approaches such as:Medications For Psychiatric Disorders, Outpatient Methadone Buprenorphine Or Vivitrol, Substance Abuse Counseling Approach.